bentoml/BentoML/docs/source/guides/services.rst

 Service definitions
 -------------------

 BentoML Services are defined using class-based definitions.
 Each class represents a distinct Service that can perform certain tasks, such as preprocessing data or making predictions with an ML model.
 You use the decorator ``@bentoml.service`` to annotate a class, indicating that it is a BentoML Service.
 By convention, you define a Service (or multiple Services) in a ``service.py`` file.
+For more information, see :ref:`reference/sdk:Service decorator`.

 Here is a Service definition example from :doc:`/get-started/quickstart`.